stackedcache/lingvobaza/README.md

+# WELCOME TO THE GitHub Pages LingvoBaza Prototype

+- I will continuously add phrases on this branch for the time being.
+- I plan to add 5 phrases or so per day, when I can, for as long as I have space to do so here.
+- Main branch will serve as an example of the project, and will be updated in the future as needed.
+- Continue reading below for more info, but it is the same as the README in main :)

 # LINGVOBAZA - The Language Base

 Lingvobaza is a system I created to generate audio files using Google's text to speech python library.